-(Brigham & Houston, 2004).
-For the analysis, the following indicators will be considered: debt indicator, autonomy indicator, solvency indicator, and debt quality indicator.
+In the same way, these ratios reveal the quantity and quality of the debt (Brealey, Myers, & Allen, 2010) and whether the profit obtained is able to sustain the financial weight of the organization (Brigham & Houston, 2004).
+For the analysis, the following indicators will be taken into account: debt indicator, autonomy indicator, solvency indicator, and debt quality indicator.